Are you a retail store owner with very few or no online sales?

 Action 1: Review of Technical Possibilities

-You should immediately analyze your In-store Inventory Management System and see what web-store platforms you could easily implement with.
+You should immediately analyze your In-store Inventory Management System and see what web-store platforms you could easily implement.

 If you don’t even have an inventory management system then just to go Shopify – they have a POS solution as well.
 You’ll be able to quickly launch a site and integrate the POS into your brick-n-mortar store.